-- Hard Core (C):- There are Core Courses in every semester.
-These courses are to be compulsorily studied by a student as a core requirement to complete the requirement of a programme in a said discipline of study. - Soft Core Elective (E):- Soft core is a course which can be chosen from a pool of papers.
-It will be supportive to the discipline of study & mandatory as per course curriculum. - Foundation Course (F):- The Foundation Course is based upon the content that leads to Knowledge enhancement.
-It is mandatory as per course curriculum. - Interdisciplinary Course/Open Elective (OE):-Open elective course may be from an unrelated discipline.
-It is Interdisciplinary/Open Elective & mandatory as per course curriculum.
+- Core papers:- There are Core Courses in every semester.
+These courses are to be compulsorily studied by a student as a core requirement to complete the requirement of a programme in a said discipline of study. - Discipline specific elective:- Soft core is a course which can be chosen from a pool of papers.
+It will be supportive to the discipline of study & mandatory as per course curriculum. - Open Elective:-Open elective course may be from an unrelated discipline.
+It is Interdisciplinary/Open Elective & mandatory as per course curriculum. - Foundation Course:- The Foundation Course is based upon the content that leads to Knowledge enhancement.
+It is mandatory as per course curriculum.

 Choice Based Credit System Examination scheme of M.Sc.
-Microbiology (Semester system) w.e.f. the academic session 2015-16
+Microbiology (Semester system) w.e.f. the academic session 2016-17